 Social Media sometimes become hard to manage for Tattoo Artists.
 Likes, shares, follows, up votes, hearts, or any other form of social media isn’t an indication of your talent or success.
 Social media is a tool you can use to better your career and deepen your connection to the artistic community.
 Be aware that overusing it can be addictive and damaging to your quality of life.

 We are grateful to have contributed to Sergy: @blackhatsergy Instagram success.
 Giving to Sergy wonderful artwork the attention he deserved, together we grow his Instagram account to more followers, recognition, and customers.

-Add a picture of Yourself: Our attention is higher when we are in presence of faces.
-A picture of yourself will always draw more attention than a product picture.
+Add a Picture of Yourself: Our attention is higher when we are in the presence of faces.
+Likewise, a picture of yourself will always draw more attention than a product picture.